mlrun/mlrun/docs/runtimes/using-functions.md

 ## Specifying the function execution handler or command

-The function is configured with code and dependencies, however you also need to set the main execution code either by command or handler.
+The function is configured with code and dependencies, however you also need to set the main execution code either by handler or command.

 **Handler**